woody-git/amazon-identity-verification/README.md

 ## Identity Verification using AWS services

 MIND: This demo is not production ready.
-Is just an example showing identity verification worflow leveraging Amazon Rekognition
+Is just an example showing identity verification workflow leveraging Amazon Rekognition

 This demo shows how to leverage on Amazon Rekognition in order to aquire an identification document (ID document, Passport, Driving License), reading avalues from the document and verify the face in the document with the owner at a browser webcam.